KarenBreytenbach/network/docs/alpn.md

 ALPN replaces the older protocol NPN ([Next Protocol Negotiation](https://tools.ietf.org/id/draft-agl-tls-nextprotoneg-03.html)).
 As of Chrome 51 (May/June 2016) *NPN* has been deprecated in favour of ALPN.

-Ensuring that your web server is handle ALPN gives a bit of a performance boost as clients do not need to try and figure out which protocol could be best to use.
+Ensuring that your web server is handled ALPN gives a bit of a performance boost as clients do not need to try and figure out which protocol could be best to use.

 # How do I fix this ?